tobiasgiese/cluster-api-migration/script-stages.md

             * Again, you have to add the owner references UID of the Machine.
           * Patch the Machine with the UID of the `DockerMachine` in `spec.infrastructureRef.uid`.
       * Unpause the `MachineSet` and `MachineDeployment`.
-6. After a successful adoption, we are ready to create rolling upgrades of the KubeadmControlPlane and MachineDeployment
+6. After a successful migration, we are ready to create rolling upgrades of the KubeadmControlPlane and MachineDeployment